-4. Targets arising from EHCPs, and reviews will be used to inform and support curriculum planning, teaching, and learning.
+4. Targets arising from Education, Health and Care Plans (EHCPs) and reviews will be used to inform and support curriculum planning, teaching, and learning.

-5. The Head of School / Senior Leaders monitor planning for pupils.
+5. The Headteacher/senior leaders monitor planning for pupils.

-6. The Head of School, Senior Leaders and SENCo monitor the quality and effectiveness of provision for pupils through classroom observation, work scrutiny and discussion with teachers.
+6. The Headteacher, senior leaders and SENCo monitor the quality and effectiveness of provision for pupils through classroom observation, work scrutiny and discussion with teachers.

-7. Class Teachers primarily deliver support for the children through differentiated teaching methods.
+7. Class teachers primarily deliver support for children through differentiated teaching methods.
 A highly trained team of support staff throughout the school provides additional support.
+The

-The Head of School, Senior Leadership Team and SENCo, in line with a child's current needs and educational initiatives such as literacy and numeracy strategies, review the support timetable annually.
+Headteacher, senior leadership team (SLT) and SENCo, in line with children's current needs and educational initiatives such as literacy and numeracy strategies, review the support timetable annually.

-8. Support staff, Class Teachers, SENCo, the Senior Leadership Team and outside agencies liaise and share developments to inform reviews and forward planning.
+8. Support staff, class teachers, the SENCo, SLT and outside agencies liaise and share developments to inform reviews and forward planning.

-Allocation of Resources to and amongst Children
+Allocation of resources to and amongst children

-Every year, the Senior Leadership Team and SENCo review the needs of each cohort of pupils to ensure the most effective staff deployment and school organisation.
+Every year, the SLT and SENCo review the needs of each cohort of pupils to ensure the most effective staff deployment and school organisation.